Interactive prompts (recommended for first-time users)

 }

-11. Configure environment variables
+10. Configure environment variables

-1. Create environment files
+Create environment files at the project root:

 file.create("_environment") # Global defaults

-file.create("_environment-dev") # Profile-specific
+file.create("_environment-dev") # Profile-specific overrides

-file.create("_environment.local") # Machine-specific (git-ignored)
+file.create("_environment.local") # Machine-specific, git-ignored

 # _environment